 Now that we've compared both brands in terms of construction and performance, here are 2 of their most popular models:

 The Rambo R1000XP G3 ebike features a powerful 1000-watt Bafang mid-drive motor, 4.8" fat tires, and a ruggedized bike frame with front air suspension and large hydraulic disc brakes.
-Dipped in camo paint, now wonder this electric bike is adored by hundreds of keen hunters.
+Dipped in camo paint, now wonder hundreds of keen hunters adore this electric bike.

 The RadRover bears a 750-watt Bafang geared hub motor, 4" fat tires, and a front suspension fork along with 180mm mechanical disc brakes.
 Overall, RadRover is an affordable option for light-duty terrain.

 We sincerely hope you found this article helpful in deciding as to what is best electric bikes for hunting among the two brands, Rambo or Rad electric bikes.
 While each brand strives for making high-quality bikes, both the design and features of Rambo bikes deems them the more reliable choice for hunting.